viamrobotics/docs/static/include/components/board/board-analogs.md

 ADCs are useful when building a robot, as they enable your board to read the analog signal output by most types of [sensors](/components/sensor/) and other hardware components.

-To integrate an ADC into your robot, you must first physically connect the pins on your ADC to your board.
+To integrate an ADC into your machine, you must first physically connect the pins on your ADC to your board.

 Then, integrate `analogs` into the `attributes` of your board by adding the following to your board's JSON configuration: